jetrockets/attrio/README.md

 ```

 ## Inspect
 Attrio adds its own `#inspect` method when included to the class.
+This
-This overridden method prints object attributes in easy to read manner.
+overridden method prints object attributes and collections in easy to read
+manner.
 To disable this feature pass `:inspect => false` to `define_arguments` block.

 ```ruby
 class Klass